valtov/Discord-Voice-Bot/README.md

 All music is played by ytdl-core and speech-text processing is done with DialogFlow and Bumblebee hotword

-Sample Usage After Running Bot:
+### Sample Usage After Bot is Installed and Running

 Type !join while in a voice channel to have the bot join